aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 tag.
 This tells the browser not to put the `select` in the DOM.
 If you reload, you should see no select tag.

 Write an "Add mention" anchor tag.
-Give it a placeholder href.
+Give it a placeholder `href`.
 `href="#"` is fine, bu make sure to return `false` from the event handler to prevent being scrolled to the top of the page.
 Also give it a class
 `add-mentioned-user`.
 I also added a `div.mentioned-users` that will house all these newly generated select tags.